Prerequisites, Co-Requisites and Recommendations

 Prior to registration, students are required to provide verification of how skill or course prerequisites have been satisfied.
 Students unable to verify how a prerequisite has been satisfied will not be allowed to enroll in those courses.

 Transcripts are required from other colleges to verify course prerequisites.
-Skills prerequisites must be verified through the Citrus College assessment process or the assessment process from another college.

 Students have the right to challenge any prerequisite or co-requisite by obtaining the Prerequisite Challenge Petition from the Admissions and Records Office.
 This form requires written documentation, explanation of alternative course work, background, abilities, or other evidence which has adequately prepared you for the target course.